Protecting The Right

 April 2022

-Moved into our first air conditioned space at 133 Millsaps to accommodate summer volunteer sessions.
+Moved into our very first fully air conditioned space at 133 Millsaps to accommodate summer volunteer sessions.

 April 2024